-Reliability Testing is a software testing process that checks whether the software can perform a failure-free operation for a specified time period in a particular environment.
-The purpose of Reliability testing is to assure that the software product is bug free and reliable enough for its expected purpose.
+Reliability Testing is a software testing process that checks whether the software can perform a failure-free operation in a particular environment for a specified time period.
+The purpose of Reliability testing is to assure that the software product is bug-free and reliable enough for its expected purpose.

 Reliability means “yielding the same,” in other terms, the word “reliable” means something is dependable and that it will give the same outcome every time.
 The same is true for Reliability testing.

 The probability that a PC in a store is up and running for eight hours without crashing is 99%; this is referred to as reliability.

 Reliability Testing can be categorized into three segments,

 The following formula is for calculating the probability of failure.

 Probability = Number of failing cases/ Total number of cases under consideration